Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 Silver Springs State Park

 Silver Springs State Park is a great place for kayakers to visit, most famous for its glass-bottom boats that help visitors discover one of the nation’s largest springs.
 This is also one of the best springs to see manatees in Florida.
 There are plenty of trails and campgrounds to explore, and the river provides a pristine wilderness experience.
 Beautiful gardens and historic structures surround the main spring, and the park hosts the annual Springsfest celebration.
-Kayaking allows you to experience an ancient forest surrounded by sandhills.
-There are options for an hour paddle or a longer half-day paddle that journeys five miles of the Silver River towards the Ocklawaha River (a personal favorite and rather technical paddle!).

 For further information on kayaking Silver Springs State Park visit their official website.